HOME MyTRB CONTACT US DIRECTORY E-NEWSLETTER FOLLOW US RSS

 BACKGROUND

 E-commerce (electronic commerce) generally refers to the buying and selling of goods and services over an electronic network, primarily the Internet.
 These transactions occur either as business-to-business (B2B), business-to-consumer (B2C), consumer-to-consumer, or consumer-to-business.
 Although e-commerce has long been a part of the commercial and freight distribution landscapes, the COVID-19 pandemic prompted considerable growth in e-commerce, affecting the business models of numerous commercial establishments as well as delivery and other service industries.
 Advanced communications and delivery technologies improved the convenience of e-commerce to shoppers, attracting new customers and developing strong consumer bases.
-Even as the pandemic winds down, e-commerce remains a principal means of distributing goods to markets and consumers.
+Even as the pandemic has run its course, e-commerce remains a principal means of distributing goods to markets and consumers.

 The growth of e-commerce has transformed land use and transportation in settings ranging from small communities and rural areas to suburban areas and cities.
 Research is needed to fully comprehend the qualitative and quantitative effects of e-commerce to effectively integrate e-commerce into transportation and land use policy and investment decision-making.
 The research will be useful to transportation and land use planners and practitioners, but also will provide useful information for executive leadership, elected officials, and the general public.